willdurand-edu/php-slides/src/extended/01_symfony2.md

 # Your First Controller

-In Symfony2, a method in a controller is called an **action**.
+In Symfony, a method in a controller is called an **action**.
 The convention is to suffix each method with `Action`.

 Also, each controller should be suffixed with `Controller`.